-The delightful thatched house on the corner of Church Street and Chequers Lane.
+The delightful south facing thatched house with adjoining cottages to the east on the corner of Church Street and Chequers Lane.
 Postcard possibly dates from the early 1900s.
 Courtesy of Carol Ewin

 The Story of the Owners and Occupiers of the House

 In Part I we began to explore the owners and occupiers of an early 18th century house, which stands in the heart of the village of Great Ellingham.

 The house will have witnessed the ‘highs and lows’ of the everyday life of the many families who, over the centuries, made the house their home.

 The property was likely built (or evolved from an earlier building) as one messuage (i.e. a dwellinghouse with outbuildings and land attached).
 However, in the late 18th century it was divided into at least two tenements.

 Later in the 19th century, the property is described as being four and then five cottages.
 However, by this time a pair of cottages had been built onto the eastern side of the original messuage.
 These cottages are also visible on the above postcard.
 Accordingly, references in the later freehold deeds to four (and five) dwellings most probably include the additional cottages.

 Prior to 1861, the messuage was copyhold of the Manor of Buckenham Close Outsoken.
 Accordingly, the Court Books (or Court Rolls) provide an unbroken chain of ownership until the enfranchisement of the copyhold tenure.

 As the description of a particular property is repeated (more or less) word for word for every transaction in the Court Books, we can be reasonably certain that we are following the chain of ownership for the same property.

 In this respect, the sentence ‘…one rood of land copyhold with messuage thereupon built upon the tenement Greenhouse…’ appears in the several entries in the Court Books for this property.